delabassee/odl2021-lab/step/serialization-filter-v2.md

 * The behavior of serialization depends on the "magic" methods and fields; `readObject`, `writeObject`, `readObjectNoData`, `readResolve`, `writeReplace`, `serialVersionUID`, and `serialPersistentFields`
 * Poor stream format that is not efficient, reusable, nor human-readable

-In this lab, we will see some short comings of serialization in Java, but more importantly how serialization filters address some of these concerns, and how Records are coping with serialization.
+In this lab, we will see some shortcomings of Java serialization, but more importantly how serialization filters address some of these concerns, and how Records are coping with serialization.

 ## Serializing a Class